-Dreaming about becoming a Startup owner is one of the most common dreams of young people nowadays.
-Being the owner of your business, talking about a great vision and the success you’re going to have in the future can certainly lift your spirit.
+Dreaming about becoming a startupper is one of the most common dreams of young people nowadays.
+Being the owner of your business, or a startupper, talking about a great vision and the success you’re going to have in the future can certainly lift your spirit.
 Young people are creative, they are dreamers and they need that creativity to be boosted.

 However, the moment you step into the real world of businesses and especially start-up businesses you will see that, things are actually very, very different.
 Being the owner of the company is a very difficult thing.
 No matter how beautiful your dream might be no matter how viable your vision might seem right now, when things start to take form, it will be very different.

 You have to get back down to earth and realize one thing.
 You are not just responsible for the idea of a company now.
 You are responsible for the people working in it, you are responsible for all the bureaucratic procedures and you are going to be the one that will have to deal with the world in order to make your company work.

 There are certain skills that every young startupper needs to possess in order to be able to succeed.
 These are called soft skills and they play, perhaps, the most important role when it comes to supporting your company in taking the right steps for a successful future.
 Real soft skills will build a trust relationship between you and your employees.
 It will help you build the foundation of your start-up every single day.
 In this article we’re going to try to give you the five most important soft skills that every young entrepreneur needs to have in order to succeed:

 Give people the opportunity to work with you.
 Don’t just sell your products.